kmlawson/skills-in-transnational-history/seminars.md

 1. You will not have had much time to prepare given this is our second meeting this week.
 Do you best to look through the online resources below and at least skim some of the technical reading.
 We'll try to do some of the technical tasks in class together.
 2. Come to class with some ideas for your final project.
 As you think about what to work on, browse the work in the sessions to come.
 Especially start thinking about interesting primary sources that would be useful to approach with some of the methods we have been looking at unless you are going to be writing a critical essay.

+**Suggestions for Play and Exploration**

+If you are interested in using Sentiment Analysis in your final project, then go through Julia Silge's course on DataCamp: Sentiment Analysis in R: The Tidy Way.
+If you are interested in exploring Topic Modeling more, consider the DataCamp course Topic Modeling in R with Pavel Oleinikov.

-3. Optional: Install [Orange](https://orange.biolab.si/) which is a data analysis software package.
+If you are interested in alternatives to R (or Python) for text analysis, take a look at [Orange](https://orange.biolab.si/) which is a data analysis software package.
 If you are interested in the tool or looking for ways of analysing text without using R, take a look at some of its documentation or their [Youtube tutorials](https://www.youtube.com/channel/UClKKWBe2SCAEyv7ZNGhIe4g)

-*Reading*
+**Required Reading**

 [Probalistic Topic Models](https://cacm.acm.org/magazines/2012/4/147361-probabilistic-topic-models/fulltext) David M. Blei *Communications of the ACM* (2012)